PayU Review

 Negotiation Tips

-Negotiate UPI rates separately and aggressively - UPI processing is near-free for PayU and the rate should sit below 1% for any volume above ₹50 lakh/month.
+Negotiate UPI rates separately and aggressively.
+UPI processing is near-free for PayU and the rate should sit below 1% for any volume above ₹50 lakh/month.
 The 2% blended self-serve rate makes no sense for UPI-heavy traffic.
 Push for volume tiers at $50k, $100k, $250k and $500k monthly thresholds.
-Ask whether document fees and payout fees are included in the headline rate or billed as add-ons - Capterra feedback suggests they're often add-ons that push the effective rate higher.
+Ask whether document fees and payout fees are included in the headline rate or billed as add-ons.
+Capterra feedback suggests they're often add-ons that push the effective rate higher.
 For CEE operations get rates quoted per method (BLIK is cheap to process; local card schemes vary) rather than a blended number.
-If you need cross-border settlement to USD or EUR, get the FX markup quoted as a flat percentage rather than 'banking partner rate' - the spread can hide 1-2% on top of the published transaction fee.
-For mass payouts, confirm whether PayU Payouts is included in the gateway contract or charged separately per transaction - this matters a lot for gaming operators handling withdrawal volume.
-If you're considering LazyPay BNPL as a deposit option, run the unit economics carefully - PayU Finance takes a credit-risk margin that's higher than the gateway processing fee, so the effective cost per BNPL deposit can be 4-6% versus 2% on a direct UPI deposit.
+If you need cross-border settlement to USD or EUR, get the FX markup quoted as a flat percentage rather than 'banking partner rate'.
+The spread can hide 1-2% on top of the published transaction fee.
+For mass payouts, confirm whether PayU Payouts is included in the gateway contract or charged separately per transaction.
+This matters a lot for gaming operators handling withdrawal volume.
+If you're considering LazyPay BNPL as a deposit option, run the unit economics carefully.
+PayU Finance takes a credit-risk margin that's higher than the gateway processing fee, so the effective cost per BNPL deposit can be 4-6% versus 2% on a direct UPI deposit.
 The lift in first-deposit conversion needs to justify it.

 Speed & Settlement